American Association of Franchisees and Dealers: History

-Fair franchising standards
+Fair Franchising Standards

 The AAFD established balanced standards of fair franchising practices for the franchising community so that franchise buyers would have objective criteria by which to judge a franchise opportunity.

+Franchisee Bill of Rights

+The American Association of Franchisees and Dealers House of Delegates adopted and promulgated the Franchisee Bill of Rights on June 6, 1996, and works to promote awareness and acceptance of these rights among the franchising community and the general public: The Franchisees of America, representing the best of the American entrepreneurial spirit, hereby recognize and demand a basic minimum of commercial dignity, equity and fairness.
+In recognition there of, the franchisees of America do proclaim this Franchisee Bill of Rights as the minimum requirements of a fair and equitable franchise system.

-Franchise regulations
+Franchise Regulations

 Franchise fraud is defined by the United States Federal Bureau of Investigation as a pyramid scheme.

 The success of the franchising format of small business ownership has led to a significant imbalance in the relative bargaining power of franchisors and franchisees.
-Today, in the franchise agreement contract the modern franchise frequently provides no exclusive territory, restricts the activities of the franchisee as an independent businessman, provides that the franchisor controls the franchise location and restricts the franchisee from continuing in business upon franchise termination.
+Today, in the franchise agreement contract, the modern franchise frequently provides no exclusive territory, restricts the activities of the franchisee as an independent businessperson, provides that the franchisor controls the franchise location and restricts the franchisee from continuing in business upon franchise termination.
 The modern franchisee may be merely a license to operate the business on behalf of the franchisor for the term of the franchise.
 Some franchises agreements specifically state that the franchisee owns no equity in the business, and that the business really belongs to the franchisor.
 Most modern franchise agreements promise very few required services and little support from the franchisor.